Panasonic S5 vs Pentax K-30

 It is notable that the S5 has a microphone port, which is missing on the K-30.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The S5 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the K-30 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the K-30 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the K-30 was succeeded by the Pentax K-50.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Pentax websites.
+Further information on the features and operation of the S5 and K-30 can be found, respectively, in the Panasonic S5 Manual (free pdf) or the online Pentax K-30 Manual.

 So what conclusions can be drawn?
 Is the Panasonic S5 better than the Pentax K-30 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.